LIVING A COUNTRY WAY OF LIFE

 Romero Canyon is the jewel located just off of Hasley Canyon Road.
 Today Romero Canyon has been subdivided into acreage lots and is composed of about 48 families with small ranches that dot the canyon.
 The residents still enjoy the rural setting that make the canyon a unique and special place to live.
 In this unique suburban interface is where residents can look out their windows and see a Doe with her fawn eating leaves from a tree, children catching the endangered California toad beneath our beautiful oak trees and seeing the occasional mountain lion wondering atop.

 Romero Canyon is a beautiful place to walk, run or ride and stop by to eat lunch under our big oak tree on the side of the road.
 Most stretches of the road are paved for a leisurely walk or slow jog.
-Private so please respect the community ranch life and stick to the road.
+Private, please respect the community ranch life and stick to the roads.

 Romero Canyon connects to the local trails for an amazing country ride.
 Most days are perfect for a horse ride through the canyons with its ups and downs and ebb and flow of the mountains.
-Private so please respect the community by not crossing private property.
+Private, please respect the community by not crossing private property.

 Romero Canyon is acres of natures wildlife.
 Deer, coyotes, cougars, rabbits, quail, hawks, eagles, and many more.
 They inhabit our canyon as we live alongside them.
-Please respect the wildlife and slow down while driving on the road.
+Private, please respect the wildlife and slow down while driving on the roads.

 Deer in the fields – Photographed by: R. Landy, September 25, 2012